Ghetto Closures in C++ III: Templates and Traits and Interfaces, oh my!

 Last time, we went over generating a tiny ASM thunk that could wrap a C++ method pointer (instance plus function) up

-function pointer, suitable for use as, say, a win32 WndProc.
+in a non-method __stdcall function pointer, suitable for use as, say, a win32 WndProc.
 Next, I’m going to talk about

 wrapping it all up in a convenient API.
 To do this, we’re going to need some template-fu.